 Only in the nineteenth century, after taking into account iron ore trade, once again, a decision to modernize the waterfront and revive the harbour operation was made.
 Today, it is divided into three main parts: commercial – from which you can take a ferry to Africa and European harbours; piscatorial and sports – together with a beach and El Cable Ingles construction – the iron ore loading ramp.

 In 1895, due to the development of sea trade, Estacion del Ferrocarril railway was built.
 It is an excellent example of iron architecture.
-The name comes from the technique often used at that time to erect utility buildings.
+The name comes from the technique often used to erect utility buildings.
 Their constructions emerged from a combination of iron components with brick and wooden elements.

 You absolutely should visit Mercado Central to try a few of its delicacies, including wine, olives, Spanish ham, cheese, fresh fish and seafood.